shuntingyard/speedtest_reader/README.rst

 - Keeps data in RAM (append only) to reduce IO (for long-running processes).

-- Allows to select subsets of columns / keys in data.
+- Allows to select subsets of columns / keys (for reading large files).

-- Can append additional timestamp types to data (via decorators in the API).
+- Can append additional timestamp types via decorators (for matplotlib, plotly, dash).

 TODO list (high priorities first)
 =================================

-- Review API Exception design.

 - Review API function using mnemonics / shorthand.